lab-cosmo/chemiscope/paper/paper.md

 interactive exploration of structure-property relationships.
 Interactive visualizations built with Chemiscope accompany publications and archived datasets on Materials Cloud [@Talirz_2020] and provide citable links that readers can use to explore data beyond static images.
-As of February 2026, the Materials Cloud Archive lists 18 publications using Chemiscope as an external app [@MaterialsCloudChemiscopeSearch].
+As of May 2026, the Materials Cloud Archive lists 19 publications using Chemiscope as an external app [@MaterialsCloudChemiscopeSearch].

 The tool has been cited in studies spanning machine-learned interatomic potentials and